ClojureBridge/curriculum/outline/app.md

 The clj-http library allows you to communicate over HTTP.
 Load the library and give it an alias that you can use to call it.

-    (use '[clj-http.client :as client])
+    (require '[clj-http.client :as client])

-Define a constant for the URI for the World Bank API so that we can easily refer to it as we need it in our program.
+Define a symbol for the URI for the World Bank API so that we can easily refer to it as we need it in our program.

     (def base-uri "http://api.worldbank.org")